Ron Thorsen

-Ron Thorsen (born April 13, 1948) was a Canadian basketball player and coach.
+Ronald Albert Thorsen (13 April 1948 – 1 December 2005) was a Canadian basketball player and coach.
 Among his many accomplishments, he was captain of the Canada men's national basketball team in the 1970s; was a three-time Canadian university ("CIAU") First Team All-Canadian; broke multiple CIAU and University of British Columbia ("UBC") scoring records; is the only UBC player to be drafted in the NBA; and was a three-time CIAU national champion, twice as a player (1970, 1972) and once while coaching the UBC women's team (1973).

 High school

 Thorsen played at the high school level in Prince George, BC.
 Thorsen was a two-time BC high school all-star and the BC high school MVP (1967).